Prashantmishra08/BharatFD-backend-intern/README.md

+**NOTE:** 🚀 Check it out! 🚀

+I’ve built a backend, but I didn’t stop there—I also created a frontend to make testing smoother and more interactive.
+Go ahead, run the frontend, explore, and see the backend in action.
+I’d love to hear your feedback! 🌟

 # FAQ Management System (BharatFD-backend-intern)

 This is a **Full-Stack FAQ Management System** where users can submit frequently asked questions (FAQs), and an admin can manage them.
 The project includes: